DEC-SMAS/BAP/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example to show you how to quickly calculate BAP scores.

 ``` r
 library(BAP)